maxcountryman/flake/README.md

 # Specification

 Flakes are byte sequences composed of 128 bits.
-These sequences are structured such that the first 64 bits are a timestamp, i.e. the UNIX time in milliseconds, the next 48 bits are a unique, machine-specific bitset, normally the MAC, and finally the remaining 16 bits are a monotonically increasing short.
+These sequences are structured such that the first 64 bits are a timestamp, i.e. the time since an epoch in milliseconds, the next 48 bits are a unique, machine-specific bitset, normally the MAC, and finally the remaining 16 bits are a monotonically increasing short.